 This is why it is important to really stick to our goal once we decided on it and came up with an action plan.
-We don’t have to proof anything to anybody else, we only have to proof something to ourselves.
+We don’t have to prove anything to anybody else, we only have to prove something to ourselves.

 6) Personal Integrity

-At the end, Nathaniel Branden give us one last tip: In order to grow, we have to seek discomfort.
+In the end, Nathaniel Branden gives us one last tip: In order to grow, we have to seek discomfort.
 It’s not enough to face discomfort once we find ourselves in such a situation, it is about actively seeking it.
 The reward will be self-esteem.

 Personal thoughts and putting knowledge into practice

 There are many books and programs on self-esteem.
 Unfortunately, many focus on external behaviors.
 You learn how to pretend to be self-confident and other people will perceive you as self-confident, but you never focus on the internal aspects.